A Hidden but Accessible Paradise

 For sure, the land is beautiful, but under the sea, it is actually wonderful!
 The Atlantic Ocean surrounding our islands is so rich in biodiversity.
 As we are literally in the middle of the ocean, many cetaceans live around.
 Others will pass by our archipelago on their yearly migration.
 Thanks to its geographical remoteness, the Azores managed to preserve their pure nature.

-The Best Season to Come to Azores
+The Best Season to Visit the Azores

 Truth is, there is no best season to come to the Azores.
 Our paradise is amazing all year round, every season is so unique.
 In spring, the biggest whales pass by our islands for our great pleasure.
 In summer, we have the hydrangeas blooming everywhere.
 In fall, the trees turn orange, giving the islands a completely different atmosphere.
 And in winter, we don’t have snow and can still swim in the ocean!
 However, there is snow sometimes on top of Pico Mountain.
 It is also the perfect time for hot springs.